itsgavinng/paca/README.md

 echo "FIREWORKS_API_KEY=your_fireworks_key_here" >> .env
 ```

-**Extensibility**: PACA is designed to work with any LLM infrastructure.
+**Extensibility**: ABCA is designed to work with any LLM infrastructure.
 You can extend the `BaseLLM` class in `src/llms/base.py` to integrate with your preferred models or APIs, as long as the underlying models support log probability outputs for causal effect estimation.
 The framework is model-agnostic and can be adapted to work with local models, custom APIs, or other cloud providers.

+## Implementation Notes

+This implementation adapts the authors' published code and their calibrated settings from the original ABCA research.
+The framework parameters, thresholds, and algorithm configurations have been carefully tuned based on the authors' empirical findings to ensure optimal performance across diverse abstention scenarios.

 ## Quick Start

 ### Running the Complete Pipeline

-Process questions from your dataset to get perspective-aware answers with principled abstention decisions:
+Process questions from your dataset to get aspect-aware answers with principled abstention decisions:

-**Simple Usage**: To run PACA on the sample dataset, simply execute:
+**Simple Usage**: To run ABCA on the sample dataset, simply execute:

 ```bash
 python src/main.py